-In order to bring the DataKeeper Volume resource Online on a cluster node, the mirror must be switched over to the cluster node where that volume was last Online before the outage (the "Last Source" node for that volume), and the DR Node's volume must be made a Target of the clustered volume.
+Steps to bring the clustered DataKeeper Volume resource back Online over to the cluster node where that volume was last Online before the outage (the "Last Source" node for that volume), and the DR Node's volume must be made a Target of the clustered volume.
 At that point, the DataKeeper Volume resource can be brought Online on the cluster node.